BergerLab/CAST/README.md

-This is an implementation of CaBLAST in ANSI C built from the C implementation of CaBLASTP found on https://github.com/BurntSushi/c_cablastp.
+This is an implementation of CaBLAST in C99 built from the C implementation of CaBLASTP found on https://github.com/BurntSushi/c_cablastp.
 It is made to work like Po-Ru Loh's version of the code, which can be found in a prototype at http://cast.csail.mit.edu/.